joonauutela/programming-video-blog/README.md

 Show off programming videos that you think deserve more attention.
 Find interesting videos that you've might never seen before.

-- Project can be tested at <'url here'>
-- Demo video can be found at <'url here'>
+- A quick demo-video of the project can be found at https://www.youtube.com/watch?v=LJ7ROrYVevY

+### Project objectives
+- To better understand full-stack development.
+- To plan and produce a well structured project.

 ## Tech